-Kensington Palace: The Official Illustrated History by Edward Impey.
+Kensington Palace: The Official Illustrated History by Rose Issa.
 Tells the story of the architectural development of the building, the creation of its magnificent gardens, and the dramas and intrigues of court life.

 Kew Palace: The Official Illustrated History by Susanne Groom, Lee Prosser.
 Kew Palace is Britain's smallest royal palace.
 Built in 1631, it later became the home of George III, Queen Charlotte and their large family.

 The Making of the Royal Pavilion: Design and Drawings by John Morley.
-Reproduces the original drawings used for the interior and exterior of the Royal Pavilion in Brighton.
-Built in 1787 as a neo-classical marine villa, the Pavilion had grown into an Indian/Chinese fantasy by 1820.
+Reproduces the original drawings used for the Royal Pavilion in Brighton.

 St James' Palace: A History by Kenneth Scott.
 Built in the 16th century, St James' Palace in London is still used today for royal residences and offices.